pnhbabagonio/Automata-theory-and-formal-language-laboratory-activities/README.md

 | 101111 | ABBBBC | C_C |

 ## Code
-Python implementation available in `moore_machine.py`
+Python implementation for the convertion of Moore Machine is in the `FinalTerm-Lab2/MooreMachine.py`